mkdrake37/seams/_topics/w1/d2/modeling.md

 ---
-layout: section
 title: Modeling in Code
 ---
 ##Choosing the Right Model - General Questions
 1. What specific problem should be solved by the model?
 2. What specific questions should the model answer?
 (How do we want to visualize the results?)
 3. What data set(s) will be used by the model?
 - Characteristics of the Model
 4. Is it linear?
 5. Static or dynamic?